 Gastroparesis, also called gastric stasis, occurs when there is delayed gastric emptying.
-Delayed gastric emptying means your stomach takes too long to empty its contents.
-If the food hardens into a solid mass, this could cause nausea, vomiting and obstruction in the stomach, which blocks food from passing into the small intestine.
+Delayed gastric emptying means the stomach takes too long to empty its contents.
+Sometimes, when the food doesn’t empty properly, it forms a solid mass called a bezoar.
+Although bezoars had magical powers in the Harry Potter books, usually these big masses of old food can block the stomach and lead to symptoms of nausea, vomiting and even obstruction of the stomach, which in turn may prevent food from passing into the small intestine.

 Gastroparesis often causes a number of nonspecific symptoms.
 It is important for a gastroenterologist to make a diagnosis.
 Symptoms of gastroparesis include:

 At Johns Hopkins, we believe that working as a team provides the best possible outcome for patients.
 The doctor working with you during your diagnosis and treatment regularly meets with doctors in other fields to discuss your case and make sure you are receiving the best care possible.
 Our diagnostic technology and high volume of cases make us uniquely qualified to treat even the most complex case of gastroparesis.

 A diagnosis of gastroparesis begins with a comprehensive physical exam during which you describe your symptoms and medical history.
 Your doctor may find abdominal distention (swelling) or tenderness.
 Your doctor will also look for signs of underlying diseases or disorders that may be causing the gastroparesis.
 One big culprit can be diabetes.
 The high blood sugars from diabetes damage the nerves over time and can cause this delayed emptying.
 Treating the underlying cause will treat the gastroparesis as well.

 During the physical exam, your doctor may listen for a "succession splash."
 The doctor will gently shake you and listen for the sound of fluid in your body.
 It can help confirm that there is an obstruction in your abdomen.